-Fashion chains Karen Millen and Coast have recently announced closures.
-They have more than 200 outlets and concessions between them.
+Fashion chains Karen Millen and Coast recently announced closures.
+They had more than 100 outlets and concessions between them.

 The fast-growing online fashion chain Boohoo snapped up the brands following their collapse.
-But Boohoo isn't interested in owning and running physical stores, so the number of closures could creep up.
+But Boohoo isn't interested in owning and running physical stores and so relaunched them as online-only retailers.

 The number of empty shops already stands at a record high.

 In July the proportion of all shops that are empty reached 10.3%, its highest level since January 2015.

 Last year, big chains such as Toys R Us, Maplin and Poundworld went bust and vanished altogether.

 New research also indicates the top 150 UK retailers have 20% more store space than they need and can afford.

 Some shops such as Homebase, Mothercare, Carpetright and New Look have done restructuring deals with their landlords, closing hundreds of shops between them.